 - Make sure a quiz can only be taken using Safe Exam Browser, display an error message if trying to open the quiz in another web browser.

-- Optionally check if the correct version of SEB and legitimate SEB settings are used.
+- Check if legitimate SEB settings or optionally if the correct version of SEB are used.

 - Enable the "classic" SEB support in Moodle: How to activate the SEB secure browser mode in a Moodle quiz.
 Then configure the quiz at Administration / Quiz administration / Edit settings / Extra restrictions on attempts / Browser security / Require the use of Safe Exam Browser.
 This option uses only a basic, not very secure check for the used browser.
 This may be safe enough if students can only access the exam from centrally managed university computers inside a computer lab/exam room.
 For other scenarios like BYOD you should use the second option.